punithmk/punithmk/punith-assignment-bdd-java/FindWordReadMe.md

 To run the test
 ------------------------

-mvn clean install -P dev
+mvn clean install -P dev  -- for webbrowser  and apitesting mvn clean install -P mobile  -- for mobile testing

 *Note -P dev is default profile hence doesn't need to be specified for every run